Chart Color Schemes

 Infrastructure

-Yarrabah has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Yarrabah has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Ten projects have been identified by AreaSearch as potentially impacting the area, with key ones including the Cairns Smart Green Economy Initiative, Smart water meter program from 2023 to 2026, Leak Detection Program from 2022 to 2025, and CairnsPlan 2016.
-The following list details those considered most relevant.
+Seven projects identified by AreaSearch are likely to impact the area, significantly influencing its performance.
+These include the Cairns Smart Green Economy Initiative, Smart water meter program from 2023 to 2026, Cairns Transit Network, and CairnsPlan 2016.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.